In Chinese, Chi = energy and Nei Tsang= organs

 Like acupuncture, herbology, and other modalities of Chinese medicine, Chi Nei Tsang is based on the ancient Taoists’ experiences of the inner and outer forces that create and maintain life, and was developed by the White Cloud Taoist Monks in ancient China during the Tang Dynasty (618-907)

-The Taoists believed that the laws of Yin and Yang and the Five Elements connect the macrocosm of nature (elements and seasons) and the microcosm of man (the organs and energies of the human body), and perfect balance can be achieved between nature and man, and within man.
+The Taoists believed that the laws of Yin and Yang and the Five Elements connect the macrocosm of nature (elements and seasons) and the microcosm of man (the organs and energies of the human body), and perfect balance can be achieved.

-Today there are more than 600 active Healing Tao instructors worldwide as well as certified CNT practitioners.
+Today there are more than 250 active Healing Tao instructors worldwide as well as some 50 certified CNT practitioners.
 There are also hundreds of body workers and healers who have integrated some CNT techniques into their own approaches.